Miguel de Cervantes: Supposed likenesses

+In 2025, the European Central Bank announced that Cervantes had been selected to appear on the observe of fifty euro banknotes in a future redesign, were the theme "European culture" to be selected over "Rivers and birds".

 Literary career and legacy

 Cervantes claimed to have written over 20 plays, such as El trato de Argel, based on his experiences in captivity.
 Such works were extremely short-lived, and even Lope de Vega, the best-known playwright of the day, could not live on their proceeds.
 In 1585, he published La Galatea, a conventional pastoral romance that received little contemporary notice; despite promising to write a sequel, he never did so.

 Aside from these, and some poems, by 1605, Cervantes had not been published for 20 years.
 In Don Quixote, he challenged a form of literature that had been a favourite for more than a century, explicitly stating his purpose was to undermine 'vain and empty' chivalric romances.
 His portrayal of real life, and use of everyday speech in a literary context was considered innovative, and proved instantly popular.
 First published in January 1605, Don Quixote and Sancho Panza featured in masquerades held to celebrate the birth of Philip IV on 8 April.

 He finally achieved a degree of financial security, while its popularity led to demands for a sequel.
 In the foreword to his 1613 work, Novelas ejemplares, dedicated to his patron, the Count of Lemos, Cervantes promises to produce one, but was pre-empted by an unauthorised version published in 1614, published under the name Alonso Fernández de Avellaneda.
 It is possible this delay was deliberate, to ensure support from his publisher and reading public; Cervantes finally produced the second part of Don Quixote in 1615.

 The two parts of Don Quixote are different in focus, but similar in their clarity of prose and their realism.
 The first was more comic, and had greater popular appeal.
 The second part is often considered more sophisticated and complex, with a greater depth of characterisation and philosophical insight.

 In addition to this, he produced a series of works between 1613 and his death in 1616.
 They include a collection of tales titled Exemplary Novels.
 This was followed by Viaje del Parnaso, Eight Comedies and Eight New Interludes, and Los trabajos de Persiles y Sigismunda, completed just before his death, and published posthumously in January 1617.